FluffySnowman/FluffySnowman/README.md

 Parrot OS/Kali Linux, Arch Based Linux, Debian based, and Windows user.
 White hat Hacking, Python3, Bash Scripting (.sh), Nodejs Bots, HTML+CSS+JS, GIT, SQL, Java, Assembly, GO (just started learning), Cryptography (not as much anymore), Cyber Security, Network Administration and more.

-Feel free to check out my latest project [Fastmap](https://github.com/FluffySnowman/fastmap) or my [testinglab](https://github.com/FluffySnowman/testinglab)
+Feel free to check out my latest project [Fastmap](https://github.com/FluffySnowman/fastmap) (which had to be re-created as a new repository since I messed up all the commits and branches) or my [testinglab](https://github.com/FluffySnowman/testinglab)

-#### I'm working on a new program/app, built in `go` which will be a GUI based version of my project [Fastmap](https://github.com/FluffySnowman/fastmap)
+#### I'm also working on a new program/app, built in `go` which will be a GUI based version of my project [Fastmap](https://github.com/FluffySnowman/fastmap)

 ## Sites